pgulutzan/pgfindlib/README.md

 <H3 id="Re LD_AUDIT">Re LD_AUDIT</H3><HR>
 <P>Actually .so files in the LD_AUDIT environment variable https://man7.org/linux/man-pages/man7/rtld-audit.7.html
 would come first but would be specialized .so files that nobody cares about, thus this category should be empty.
+It is not shown if it is empty.
 </P>

 <H3 id="Re LD_PRELOAD">Re LD_PRELOAD</H3><HR>